weconnect-tobias/Show-prices-for-WHMCS/README.md

 # Show prices for WHMCS Plugin for WordPress

 This plugin is compatible with PHP 8.x and the latest PHP version.
+Changed the name as to not confuse users that this is not a official WHMCS Plugin as directed by WHMCS Plugin department.

 ## Description